Tekshan98Madhawa/Health-Sleep-Statistics-Dashboard/README.md

 - **Sleep Disorders**: Presence of sleep disorders (yes or no).
 - **Medication Usage**: Usage of medication for sleep disorders (yes or no).

-> **Note**: This dataset is fictional and was created solely for the purpose of data visualization and analysis.

 ## Project Structure